-In the IAPAC Monthly survey, late diagnosis of HIV infection tied for second as the most frequently cited cause of death in developed countries today (Table 1).
+Table 1).
 At the Stanford University clinic, Andrew Zolopa sees more than a few people with acute opportunistic infections "who have either been tested and fell through the cracks of the healthcare system or were never tested."
 From San Diego, Mathews wrote that "we have quite a few undocumented people coming across from Mexico in advanced disease stages who are too sick to survive the initial infections but could have been salvaged if they came in earlier."

 Often these "late presenters" come from the same groups that have severe adherence problems, noted Phillip Keiser (Parkland Memorial Hospital, Dallas) -- substance abusers and people with untreated mental illness.
 These are people "who do not seek regular care," Keiser finds, and "are only seen in the ER when they are sick."
 Mortal delays in seeking care for HIV seems common throughout the developed world, from Mike Youle's Royal Free Hospital in London, to Jonathan Schapiro's Sheba Medical Center in Tel Aviv, to Pedro Cahn's Fundación Huesped in Buenos Aires.
 In France, Aquitaine cohort researchers found that 15 percent of cohort members who died in 1998 and 1999 had never taken an antiretroviral.49 US researchers attributed excessive HIV-related mortality in Florida prisons to late diagnoses of infection.50